O Chum 2 Hydropower Dam

 O Chum 2 Hydropower Dam is located on O Chum River, in Banlung, Ratanakiri Province, Cambodia.
 O Chum 2, commissioned in 1993, is a 1 MW mini-hydropower plant located in the north-east of Ratanakiri province.
-It is owned and operated by the Cambodian government and has an estimated annual generation output of between 2.2-2.5 GWh.
+It is owned and operated by the Cambodian government and has an estimated annual generation output of between 2.2 and 2.5 GWh.

 The dam has the following characteristics: